tmswfrk/bicycle-water-cooler/content/travel/Italy/Cipressa_Poggio/index.md

 {{< img sanremostation >}}

 It was around this time that I got hungry, so conveniently, and in true Italian fashion, I found a delicious food stop that is _literally on the bike path_.
 How cool!
-It's called [Paninoteca La Cueva](https://restaurantguru.com/Bar-La-Cueva-Sanremo-2) and the staff was super friendly, and definitely catered to cyclists, especially since they had a bunch of burgers that were each named after various professional cyclists.
+It's called {{< link text="Paninoteca La Cueva" url="https://restaurantguru.com/Bar-La-Cueva-Sanremo-2" >}} and the staff was super friendly, and definitely catered to cyclists, especially since they had a bunch of burgers that were each named after various professional cyclists.

 {{< img menu burger >}}

-Check them out on [Instagram](https://www.instagram.com/lacueva_sanremo/)!
+Check them out on {{< link text="Instagram" url="https://www.instagram.com/lacueva_sanremo/" >}}!

 And yes, I ate that entire burger and kept on riding.
 Food in Europe never seems as heavy as a lot of similar American equivalents.

 {{< img 2 tunnel colors >}}

 Continuing on, I enjoyed another cool tunnel or two, saw some colorful condos on the beach, and generally enjoyed myself on this wonderful bike path that seemed to go on forever.
-Eventually I found my way out to a train station at [San Lorenzo](https://goo.gl/maps/RCqrMdk8pk2gZ9Js7), which is where the bike path turned to gravel.
+Eventually I found my way out to a train station at {{< link text="San Lorenzo" url="https://goo.gl/maps/RCqrMdk8pk2gZ9Js7" >}}, which is where the bike path turned to gravel.
 It continues, but I chose this as my turnaround point, because after all, this was _supposed_ to be a rest day.

 {{< img sanlorenzo >}}